emPeeGee/yakka/docs/features.md

 ## Learn

+After the lesson is done, stats are calculated and displayed and persisted in header.
+Life regeneration mechanism once in X seconds which works in the background by storing last regeneration time.

 ### Tree

 1. Start lesson confirmation.
 1. Lives tooltip
 1. No lives no lessons.
 Sheet information
+1. Regeneration indicator - Done and in progress

 ### Lesson